cartesi/docs/cartesi-rollups/build-dapps/create-dapp.md

     else:
         rollup_request = response.json()
         data = rollup_request["data"]

         handler = handlers[rollup_request["request_type"]]
         finish["status"] = handler(rollup_request["data"])
 ```

-As we conclude this tutorial, we hope that you now have a better understanding of how to build a DApp that uses the `fortune` package and how the Cartesi Machine drives the DApp's logic.
-Don't hesitate to experiment further with these tools and techniques, as they can greatly expand your capabilities in creating your custom DApps.
+As we conclude this tutorial, we hope that you now have a better understanding of how to build a dApp that uses the `fortune` package and how the Cartesi Machine drives the dApp's logic.
+Don't hesitate to experiment further with these tools and techniques, as they can greatly expand your capabilities in creating your custom dApps.
 Happy coding!